tedklin/dynamical/docs/design.md

 ## Overall control system design notes
-- Most of the math is implemented with techniques we learned in EECS16B, but the overall control system structure is based on [parts of Astrom and Murray (A&M)](http://www.cds.caltech.edu/~murray/books/AM08/pdf/am08-outputfbk_28Sep12.pdf).
+- Most of the math is implemented with techniques we learned in [EECS16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/), but the overall control system structure is based on [parts of Astrom and Murray (A&M)](http://www.cds.caltech.edu/~murray/books/AM08/pdf/am08-outputfbk_28Sep12.pdf).
 There are some (mostly trivial) clashes in convention between the two sources:
     - The K matrix for feedback has a positive sign in this project, which is the same as [16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/lecture/13a.pdf).
 However, it has a negative sign in [A&M](http://www.cds.caltech.edu/~murray/amwiki/index.php?title=State_Feedback).
     - A&M notes that it prefers "reachability" to "controllability", and they're technically not the same thing, but in the context of 16B they're the same thing and we use the term "controllability".
 - I'm not really sure if the order I'm executing things is proper.
 The current implementation is mostly based on the equations in the Wikipedia pages for [*state-space*](https://en.wikipedia.org/wiki/State-space_representation) and [*state observer*](https://en.wikipedia.org/wiki/State_observer).

 ## Overall C++ design notes
-- Heavy use of templates
+- Heavy use of templates.
     - Things get pretty messy at times but I don't really see another rational way to express the dependency on system dimensions (number of states, inputs, and outputs).
 - Namespaces designed to be very specific (around three levels) to signify intention clearly.
     - I'm not sure if this is generally considered good or bad practice, but I feel like it's made code easier to follow.
-- Avoid *auto* with Eigen types, even where it makes sense.
+- Avoided *auto* with Eigen types, even where it makes sense.
     - Reasoning
         - The Eigen library [doesn't play well with *auto* type deduction](https://eigen.tuxfamily.org/dox/TopicPitfalls.html)
         - Better-guaranteed correctness if everything is just spelt out.